joakim/bismark/readme.md

 <details>

 [Line breaks](https://practicaltypography.com/hard-line-breaks.html) within paragraphs are retained unless [escaped](#escaping).
 In other words, the opposite of what Markdown does.
 It's the 21st century, editors and renderers can be expected to use [line and word wrap](https://en.wikipedia.org/wiki/Line_wrap_and_word_wrap).

-Inline styles and links can span multiple lines within a paragraph.

 Leading and trailing whitespace may be ignored by renderers.